-6. Outlook
+5. Outlook

-Looking ahead to the business year, the Company expects an increase in revenues of 25% to approximately US\$ 18 million, mainly from its strategic customers and markets, in particular, Northern and Western Europe, and from the new product line (ELAS, iConnect 2 way and CommPact).
-With the increasing revenue, the Company also anticipates a continuously improving earnings situation.
+Looking ahead to the business year, the Company expects an increase in revenues of 10% to approximately US\$ 18 million, mainly from its strategic customers and markets, in particular, Northern and Western Europe, and from the new product lines (ELAS, iConnect 2 way and CommPact).
+With the increasing revenue, the Company also anticipates a continued improvement of its earnings.